rmsrosa/rode_convergence_euler/docs/src/examples/07-toggle_switch.md

 ### Setting up the problem

-First we load the necessary packages
+First we load the necessary packages:

 ````@example 07-toggle_switch
 using Plots